SABINO: SteamboatAdd to My Trip | View My Trip

 From about 1820 to 1940, coastal and riverside residents relied on steamboats as much as we do on cars and busses for convenient transportation.
 With poor roads and few bridges, it took far longer to travel on land than it did at eight miles an hour in a comfortable steamboat.
 But by 1900 the railroad had reduced the demand for steamboat service, and with the popularization of the automobile and the development of reliable paved highways in the 1920s, the steamboat became obsolete.

 After being restored by the Corbin family of Newburyport, Massachusetts, the Sabino was purchased in 1974 to serve as a working exhibit at Mystic Seaport.
 She is operated during the warmer months on regularly scheduled runs for the enjoyment and education of visitors.
-In the 1980s and 1990s, the Sabino underwent major restorations to hull and engine in the Museum’s Preservation Shipyard, making her sound as she approaches her second century of operation.
 The Sabino was formally designated a National Historic Landmark in 1992.